MoraesGil/internshipAFUSCAPP/README.md

 this project have a:
 - Diagram Use Case by Astah
-- DataBase Modeling by MysqlWorkbench
+- DataBase Modeling by MysqlWorkbench (i have exported migrations from plugin take a look)
 - Mockup by balsamiq 3
 - Laravel 5.4 Project